wisp92/pokered/README.md

 - DVs of trainer pokemon are set back to vanilla default levels if using the "shift" battle style
 - TMs and HMs now have their attacks (albeit abbreviated) appended to the item names
 - The game corner chief will buy pokemon from you post-e4
-- The bookcase in the ship tileset has been replaced with an ship's navigational pc
+- The bookcase in the ship tileset has been replaced with a ship's navigational pc
 - A ship's PC has been added to the ss. anne's kitchen and made functional